get a quote side button

 Reverse osmosis water and distilled water are two different things—each the result of a different treatment process.

-In layman’s terms, RO systems purify water through multiple filtration layers, including the aforementioned membrane, while distilled water works by evaporating and condensing the water to separate and leave behind any dissolved solids.
+In layman’s terms, RO systems purify water through multiple filtration layers, including the aforementioned RO membrane, while distilled water works by evaporating and condensing the water to separate and leave behind any dissolved solids.

 How Does RO Water Compare to Bottled Water?